 The Phantom LED Optical Framing Projector

-In January of 2019, the existing 75 watt halogen projector (detailed below) was discontinued and replaced with a 26 watt Cree LED light engine.
+In January of 2019, the existing 75 watt halogen projector was discontinued and upgraded with a 26 watt Cree LED light engine detailed below.
 This was not just a simple lamp change, but a major redesign of the projector that improved light levels, energy efficiency and overall performance.
 The LED transformation included changing the electrical power supply from a 12VAC transformer to a 24VAC LED driver, updating the optical system with achromatic focal lenses and installing a high output 3000K LED light engine with active cooling fan for maintenance free operation.
 The unique tri-dimming LED driver is compatible with forward phase (MLV), reverse phase (ELV) and 0-10V dimming systems.
 The achromatic focal lenses have all but eliminated the spectral abnormalities (blue edge) associated with a focused light source.
 Finally, by reducing the heat load load, all Phantom recessed framing projectors are now IC-Rated for direct contact with insulation.

 Now you see why this type of equipment is so specialized and not marketed by every lighting manufacturer.
 Here at Phantom Lighting System, we are committed to producing only finest lighting instruments designed specifically for illuminating fine art.
 Check out our framing projector spec sheets for more technical information of selecting focal lenses, determining where to mount the projector and photometric data.